fs-c/maniac/README.md

                                rough (density at that point * (a / 100)) is added to the time. (default: 0, implicit: 1 00)
+    -c / --compensation [a]    Add static offset in milliseconds to every a ction to compensate for the time it takes ma niac to send a keypress. (default: -20) -m / --mirror-mod          Mirror the keys pressed (i.e.: mirror mod su pport). (default: false, implicit: true)

     Note that all options have both a default and an implicit value.
 The di fference is best illustrated through an example: